Join our team – We are looking for a Consultant or Senior Consultant

 METHODOLOGY

-The survey was conducted online with 1,333 Canadian adults eligible to vote who say they will definitely vote or have already voted from September 15 to 17, 2021.
-Each day a random sample of about 500 panelists were invited to complete the survey from a set of partner panels based on the Lucid exchange platform.
+The survey was conducted with 2,000 Canadian adults from November 9 to 12, 2023.
+A random sample of panelists were invited to complete the survey from a set of partner panels based on the Lucid exchange platform.
 These partners are typically double opt-in survey panels, blended to manage out potential skews in the data from a single source.

 Abacus Data follows the CRIC Public Opinion Research Standards and Disclosure Requirements that can be found here: https://canadianresearchinsightscouncil.ca/standards/